groupdocs-translation-cloud/groupdocs-translation-cloud-java/README.md

 - **de-es / es-de** — to translate from German to Spanish or from Spanish to German
 - **de-ms / ms-de** — to translate from German to Malay or from Malay to German
 - **de-uk / uk-de** — to translate from German to Ukrainian or from Ukrainian to German
+- **de-no / no-de** — to translate from German to Norwegian or from Norwegian to German
 - **it-es / es-it** — to translate from Italian to Spanish or from Spanish to Italian
 - **it-ar / ar-it** — to translate from Italian to Arabic or from Arabic to Italian
 - **it-uk / uk-it** — to translate from Italian to Ukrainian or from Ukrainian to Italian
 - **it-ms / ms-it** — to translate from Italian to Malay or from Malay to Italian
 - **sv-zh / zh-sv** — to translate from Swedish to Chinese or from Chinese to Swedish
+- **sv-el / el-sv** — to translate from Swedish to Greek or from Greek to Swedish
+- **nl-af / af-nl** — to translate from Dutch to Afrikaans or from Afrikaans to Dutch
+- **nl-fi / fi-nl** — to translate from Dutch to Finnish or from Finnish to Dutch
-- **ar-es / es-ar** — to translate from Arabic to Spanish or from Spaish to Arabic
+- **uk-es / es-uk** — to translate from Ukrainian to Spanish or from Spanish to Ukrainian
+- **uk-ru / ru-uk** — to translate from Ukrainian to Russian or from Russian to Ukrainian
+- **es-ru / ru-es** — to translate from Spanish to Russian or from Russian to Spanish
+- **es-ar / ar-es** — to translate from Spanish to Arabic or from Arabic to Spanish
 - **ar-tr / tr-ar** — to translate from Arabic to Turkish or from Turkish to Arabic
 - **ar-pl / pl-ar** — to translate from Arabic to Polish or from Polish to Arabic
+- **ru-ar / ar-ru** — to translate from Russian to Arabic or from Arabic to Russian
-- **ru-es / es-ru** — to translate from Russian to Spanish or from Spaish to Russian
+- **ru-af / af-ru** — to translate from Russian to Afrikaans or from Afrikaans to Russian

 ## JSON Request Details